-- 1. SCHOOL EMPLOYEES: Priority is given to children of full-time Sterling Montessori employees. - 2.
-BOARD MEMBERS: Priority is given to children of Sterling Montessori LHU Board Members.
-Total number of School employees and Board Members' children are limited to no more than 15% of the school's total enrollment, unless granted a waiver by the State Board of Education.
+1. SCHOOL EMPLOYEES: Priority is given to children of full-time Sterling Montessori employees.

-3. SIBLINGS: All children in a family are "bundled" together under one unique lottery ID number, but will only be registered to run in the lottery under the name and grade of the youngest child ("Primary Registrant").
-If the "Primary Registrant" is admitted, all siblings bundled on the registration form will be eligible for placement in their respective grade level immediately, as long as there is an opening.
-If there are no openings, they will be placed at the bottom of the sibling wait list for the respective grade level.
-If the "Primary Registrant" is placed on the waitlist, the other siblings will also be placed on the wait list for their respective grade levels.
+- 2. BOARD MEMBERS: Priority is given to children of Sterling Montessori LHU Board Members.
+Total number of School employees and Board Members' children are limited to no more than 15% of the school's total enrollment, unless granted a waiver by the State Board of Education. - 3.
+SIBLINGS: Once a child in a family is enrolled at Sterling Montessori Charter School, any siblings applying for admission will receive priority enrollment status for the current school year.
+If there are no openings for their respective grade level, they will be placed at the bottom of the sibling waitlist.
+If Sterling is not able to offer a seat to a sibling for the current school year, the sibling will receive priority enrollment status when they apply for the following year's lottery.